 I share with you my very best tips and the proper amount of ingredients to produce the best grain-free red velvet cupcakes.
 They rise beautifully even we aren’t using any wheat flour, just my favorite combo of super fine almond flour and coconut flour.
 Here’s everything you have to do:

 - Use room temperature ingredients – I’m sure you’ve heard this before, but it makes a difference.
 Bring all your refrigerated ingredients to room temperature – eggs included.
-That way, you’ll get a perfect batter without having to deal with a curdled batter.
+That way, you’ll get a perfect batter without dealing with a curdled batter.

 - Whip the eggs – To get that fluffy texture beat the eggs with your electric mixer until they look fluffy.
 This step incorporates air into the batter, which makes the cupcakes fluffier.

 - Don’t overbake – It doesn’t matter how well you follow all the instructions, overbaking will make dry cupcakes.
 I bake them for about 18 minutes for the perfect result, but you know each oven is different.
 Keep an eye on the cupcakes and remove them from the oven when slightly firm to touch.